-So is the queen really related to the prophet?
+So was the queen really related to the prophet?
 It depends on whether you see a distant ancestor as related or not.

 “That’s a well-meaning interfaith spin,” says Lesley Hazleton, a journalist and author who has written several books about early Islam, but “it’s clickbait.”
 Hazelton views the preponderance of this rumor as “a reaction to the demonization of Islam in the West, especially in the United States.”
 It reveals, she says, a hope that Elizabeth might lend “respectability” to a major world religion.